Pirateskings/Restaurant-Management/README.md

 Backend:

 Spring Boot for RESTful APIs.
-CRUD operations (Create, Read, Update, Delete) for managing menu items.
+CRUD operations (Create, Read, Update, Delete) for managing Employee Data.
-MySQL database for storing user and menu item data.
+MySQL database for storing user and Employee data.
 Authentication:

 Role-based authentication for Admin and User.
-Admin has full access to manage the restaurant menu and user accounts.
+Admin has full access to manage the restaurant Employee and user accounts.
 User can view the menu and place orders.

 Tools & Technologies

 Frontend:
 Angular (for building the SPA).
 HTML, CSS (for styling).
 Bootstrap (for responsive design).

 Backend:
 Spring Boot (for developing REST APIs).
 MySQL (for database management).
 Development Tools:
 Visual Studio Code (for frontend development).
-IntelliJ IDEA (or any Java IDE) for backend development.
+Java for backend development.
 Postman (for testing RESTful APIs).

 Version Control: